We’ve been sharing our house with a multitude of rodents for years, our old house seems to double up as a mouse condominium.

 Vitamin D-3 is a fast-acting poison that causes such high calcium and phosphorus levels in the mouse’s body that it results in kidney failure, heart problems, and bleeding.
 It’s so effective that it’s been turned into a spray to tackle New Zealand’s “super rats.”

-Crush up the tablet, or empty the contents of the capsule, and then mix it up with some peanut butter.
+Crush up the tablet, empty the capsule’s contents, and mix it with peanut butter.
 Place small balls around the house and wait for a couple of days.

 Read more about homemade rat poison.